ryandhasgit/Comedy/Headlines/Moved.md

 old macdonald responds to allegations of inventing the big mac

 that’s not a fuzzy yellow desert: a beginnings guide to watching tennis #sports

+your boyfriends cheating on your or is he just batman

+don’t you even think about stealing this shopping cart with three broken wheels